melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 For landings estimates prior to 1916, we based our reconstruction on the total rockfish catches reported in a summary of early California fisheries landings by Sette and Fielder [-@Sette1928] for the years 1888, 1892, 1895, 1899, 1904, 1908 and 1915.
-No rockfish were reported for 1888, thus we assumed no catches for that year and interpolated the catches between 0 and the 1892 catches (total of 834 tons) reported.
+No rockfish were reported for 1888.
+We assumed no catches prior to 1875 and interpolated the catches between 0 and the 1892 catches (total of 834 tons) reported.
 Similarly, catches between the reported years were interpolated assuming a straight linear trend between the years reported.
 We used a ratio-estimator derived from the catch reconstruction fraction of vermilion rockfish in total rockfish landings for the 1916 to 1919 period (the ratio for